charmplusplus/charm/doc/charm++/manual.rst

 Charm++ software can contain several module definitions from several independently developed libraries / components.
 However, the user program must specify exactly one module as containing the starting point of the program’s execution.
-This module is called the mainmodule.
-Every Charm++ program has to contain precisely one mainmodule.
+This module is called the *mainmodule*.
+Every Charm++ program has to contain precisely one *mainmodule*.

-All modules that are “reachable” from the mainmodule via a chain of externed module dependencies are included in a Charm++ program.
+All modules that are “reachable” from the *mainmodule* via a chain of *extern* ed module dependencies are included in a Charm++ program.
 More precisely, during program execution, the Charm++ runtime system will recognize only the user program entities that are declared in reachable modules.
 The decl.h and def.h files may be generated for other modules,